lchaloupsky/Medical-Reports-Generator/czech_gpt2/README.md

 ```

 ## Training
-For the fine-tuning process, run the following script.
+To start the fine-tuning process, run the following script.
 Parameters are further described directly in the source file or by entering the **-h** or **--help** option.

+The dataset to be trained on should be located in the `storage/data` directory.
+The `run.sh` script was used on the cluster for training.
 ```bash
 python3 gpt2_train.py [-h] [--type {gradual,full}]
             [--model MODEL] [--max_len MAX_LEN]